DBMS - Data Backup

-State of active database in non-volatile memory can be dumped onto stable storage periodically, which may also contain logs and active transactions and buffer blocks.
+A state of active database in the volatile memory can be periodically dumped onto a stable storage, which may also contain logs and active transactions and buffer blocks.

-<dump> can be marked on log file whenever the database contents are dumped from non-volatile memory to a stable one.
+<dump> can be marked on a log file, whenever the database contents are dumped from a non-volatile memory to a stable one.

-When the system recovers from failure, it can restore the latest dump.
+When the system recovers from a failure, it can restore the latest dump.

-It can maintain redo-list and undo-list as in checkpoints.
+It can maintain a redo-list and an undo-list as checkpoints.

-It can recover the system by consulting undo-redo lists to restore the state of all transaction up to last checkpoint.
+It can recover the system by consulting undo-redo lists to restore the state of all transactions up to the last checkpoint.

-Remote backup, described next, is one of the solutions to save life.
-Alternatively, whole database backups can be taken on magnetic tapes and stored at a safer place.
-This backup can later be restored on a freshly installed database and bring it to the state at least at the point of backup.
+Alternatively, database backups can be taken on magnetic tapes and stored at a safer place.
+This backup can later be transferred onto a freshly installed database to bring it to the point of backup.

-Grown up databases are too large to be frequently backed-up.
-Instead, we are aware of techniques where we can restore a database by just looking at logs.
-So backup of logs at frequent rate is more feasible than the entire database.
-Database can be backed-up once a week and logs, being very small can be backed-up every day or as frequent as every hour.
+Grown-up databases are too bulky to be frequently backed up.
+In such cases, we have techniques where we can restore a database just by looking at its logs.
+So, all that we need to do here is to take a backup of all the logs at frequent intervals of time.
+The database can be backed up once a week, and the logs being very small can be backed up every day or as frequently as possible.

-Remote backup provides a sense of security and safety in case the primary location where the database is located gets destroyed.
-Remote backup can be offline or real-time and online.
-In case it is offline it is maintained manually.
+Remote backup provides a sense of security in case the primary location where the database is located gets destroyed.
+Remote backup can be offline or real-time or online.
+In case it is offline, it is maintained manually.

 Online backup systems are more real-time and lifesavers for database administrators and investors.
-An online backup system is a mechanism where every bit of real-time data is backed-up simultaneously at two distant place.
-One of them is directly connected to system and other one is kept at remote place as backup.
+An online backup system is a mechanism where every bit of the real-time data is backed up simultaneously at two distant places.
+One of them is directly connected to the system and the other one is kept at a remote place as backup.

-As soon as the primary database storage fails, the backup system sense the failure and switch the user system to the remote storage.
-Sometimes this is so instant the users even can’t realize a failure.
+As soon as the primary database storage fails, the backup system senses the failure and switches the user system to the remote storage.
+Sometimes this is so instant that the users can’t even realize a failure.